sateeshperi/2019-01-15-reno/index.md

   Food
 {% endcomment %}
 <p id="howtoapply">
   <strong>How To Apply:</strong> Space is limited for this workshop.
-Please use this <a href="http://unr.libsurveys.com/datacarpentryapp">link</a> to submit your application.
-Applications are due by Friday, December 21, 2019.
+Please fill out this <a href="http://unr.libsurveys.com/datacarpentryapp">application form</a>.
+Applications are due by Friday, December 21, 2018.
 Shortly after you’ve applied, we will notify you as to whether you’ve been accepted.
 </p>

 {% comment %}